-At Oasis Academy John Williams in Bristol, our T&L framework focusses on the implementation of Rosenshine’s principles and Teach Like A Champion techniques.
-However, at its most fundamental layer, our teacher development approach is anchored in Mary Kennedy’s research paper Parsing the Practice of Teaching .
+At its most fundamental layer, teacher development is anchored in Mary Kennedy’s research paper Parsing the Practice of Teaching .

 Persistent problems of teaching.
 Kennedy argues that all teachers face four persistent problems in the classroom.
 We have to portray the curriculum to students; planning, sequencing and resourcing lessons to make each subject’s domain knowledge accessible and memorable over the long-term.
 We have to contain student behaviour; running the room to ensure that everyone is safe and free from distractions.
 We have to enlist student participation; ensuring the highest possible ratio of students taking part and thinking hard.
 Finally, we have to expose student thinking; designing formative and summative assessment methods that inform us what students do and don’t remember.